 How to use jumper cables?

-So, if you find yourself in a situation where you have a dead battery, you need to know how to use jumper cables.
-Without putting it up properly, you won't be able to use the jumper cables.
+So, if you find yourself in a situation where you have a dead battery, you need to know how to properly use jumper cables.
+Without putting it up in the right way, you won't be able to charge your battery.

 The way the jumper cables connect is important.
 To start off, take the positive ends of the cable.
-The positive end should be attached to the positive battery post on the car with charge.
-Then the other positive end of the cable should be attached to the battery post on the car with the dead battery.
+You should attach the positive end to the positive battery post on the car with charge.
+Then you have to attach the other positive end of the cable to the battery post on the car with the dead battery.

-Then the negative clamp needs to be attached to the battery post of the charged car and as there should only be one available battery post left, the negative clamp on the remaining cable end should be attached to the negative battery post on the car with a dead battery.
+Then you need to attach the negative clamp to the battery post of the charged car.
+Now there should only be one available battery post left.
+So, attach the negative clamp on the remaining cable end to the negative battery post on the car with a dead battery.

-After a few minutes, the driver of the car that needs charging can attempt to start the engine.
+After a few minutes, if you are the driver of the car that needs charging, you can attempt to start the engine.
 If the car starts, the alternator in the car will recharge the battery.
 But if the car does not start then the battery needs further charging before the ignition will turn over.

 Make sure that the red and black, or positive and negative ends of each cable do not touch each other during the handling of the cables.
 It could cause damage to the cables or, even worse, to the cars.

-Once the dead battery has been recharged, it is important to know exactly how to remove/disconnect the jumper cables successfully and safely.
-The cables need to be removed in reverse order to be safe and successful.
+Once the dead battery has been recharged, it is important for you to know exactly how to remove/disconnect the jumper cables successfully and safely.
+You need to remove the cables in reverse order to be safe and successful.

 So, that's it for today!
 If you have something more to share with us please leave it in the comment box.
 We would appreciate it.